How the SVS calculates your contributions

 ATTENTION: If your profit is above the minimum contribution base during the first three years (you can find the current values on the SVS website), you will have to make additional payments (this is the ‘payment adjustment / Nachbemessung’ mentioned above)!

-*Basically, this article states that it is possible to make additional payments in instalments.
-If you have received an adjusted invoice for one or more of the first three years of self-employment (because your earnings exceeded the minimum contribution base), you can apply to make these payments in instalments: An informal application is sufficient, and you have three years to pay the outstanding amount in 12 quarterly instalments.
+*Note: It is possible to make additional payments in instalments.
+If you have received an adjusted invoice for one or more of the first three years of self-employment (because your earnings exceeded the minimum contribution base), you can apply to make these payments in instalments.
+An informal application via e-mail is sufficient, and you have three years to pay the outstanding amount in 12 quarterly installments.

 sara crocket science translation